 The Coastal Art Center is funded by the city to give local artists a place to showcase their work.
 Read more HERE.

-I'll have more to say on my food picks in Gulf Shores soon – I'll link that post here when it's live – but I will tell you to make time to enjoy the amazing food in Gulf Shores and Orange Beach.
-I'll highlight one of my favorite eateries in Gulf Shores for now – The Hangout.
+Make time to enjoy the amazing food in Gulf Shores and Orange Beach.
+One of my favorite eateries in Gulf Shores was The Hangout.
 The Hangout has great food but it is so much more than a restaurant.

 The Hangout offers inside and outdoor dining.
 They have great views of the beach and a fun backyard with lots of photo opps and things for the kids.
 And…there's an hourly foam explosion.
 It doesn't get much cooler than that.
 If you only go to one restaurant while in Gulf Shores (which would be super hard because there's so much goodness) then go here.
 It's got a great atmosphere and your kids won't want to leave.